dcos-terraform/dynamic-masters-poc/aws/FINDINGS.md

 5) Ensure that the new Master joins the cluster via DC/OS UI etc....

 ## Conclusion
 As seen above, in our current setup with the dcos-install layer, it is not simple and is not user friendly.
 Due to the requirements needed for supporting intalling and upgrading clusters, it requires a multi-step approach and much attention from the user.
-It takes incredible amount of work to fix the state of Terraform which is dangerous.
+It takes incredible amount of work to not only replace a master but to also fix the state of Terraform which is dangerous.

 In our current setup, for the DC/OS Install layer, we install each Master one at a time and then install ALL the agents together at one time.
-From a Terraform perspective, in order to support installing each Master Node one at a time one after another and then install the agents, we had to create triggers for each null_resource based on the dependencies of completion of earlier null_resources.
+From a Terraform perspective, in order to support installing each Master Node one at a time one after another and then install the agents directly after, we had to create triggers for each null_resource based on the dependencies of completion of earlier null_resources.

 Example:
 ```